spamegg1/reviews/courses/ProgLangA/week4/hw3/README.md

       | _ => 3
 ```

-What is the type of x?
+What is the type of `x`?
 Well, we can easily infer they are all of type auto.

 So, the following argument: